Home

 Kayaks on the Bow

 Speaking of canoeing...
-At the Canoe Docks located behind the Mineral Springs Hospital on the corner of Bow Avenue and Wolf Street you can rent a canoe or kayak for about $27 for 1 hr, 45 for 2 hrs and $60 for a full day.
+At the Canoe Docks located behind the Mineral Springs Hospital on the corner of Bow Avenue and Wolf Street, you can rent a canoe or kayak for about $27 for 1 hr, 45 for 2 hrs and $60 for a full day.
 Go up to Vermillion Lakes and relax as nature unfolds before your eyes.
 Bring your camera for wildlife!
 Hard to believe such a quiet and tranquil place is so accessible so close to town.
-You don't even need a car.
-If you are interested in taking the canoe or kayak elsewhere, you can rent it for $75 for a full day rental.
+If you are interested in taking the canoe or kayak elsewhere, you can rent it for $75/day.

 Bow River Promenade